kritcs18/HackfestReports/SSG/KOREAN.md

 ![images/as-is-arch.png](images/as-is-arch.png)

 ## Requirements and goals
-For this technical engagement, we defined these milestones before the hackfest:
+For this technical engagement, we defined requirements:

 - Customer doesn’t want to worry about Infra and VMs anymore
 - Customer wants flexible and scalable Architecture